Best Keyboard for Typing Practice

 Cons

-• ❌ Less tactile feedback than mechanical boards
+• ❌ Less tactile feedback than many mechanical keyboards.

 Best for shared spaces Quiet typing Low-profile comfort

-Skip it if: You specifically want mechanical feedback or enjoy experimenting with switches and keycaps.
+Skip it if: You specifically want mechanical switch feedback or enjoy experimenting with keycaps and switches.

 More details: Logitech MX Keys S on Amazon

-Why it works for typing: The RK61 is attractive because it offers a mechanical feel at a much lower entry price.
-It is especially appealing if you have a smaller desk, want a simpler setup, or just want to try a compact mechanical keyboard without spending too much.
+Why it works for typing: The RK61 is attractive because it offers a compact mechanical typing experience at a lower entry price.
+It is especially appealing if you have a small desk, want a simpler setup, or want to try a compact mechanical keyboard without spending too much.

 The important trade-off is the 60% layout.
-That can feel efficient once you adapt, but it is not automatically better for everyone.
-Some people type more comfortably on smaller boards; others miss the dedicated arrow keys immediately and never enjoy the adjustment period.
+It can feel efficient once you adapt, but it is not automatically better for everyone.
+Some people type more comfortably on smaller boards; others miss dedicated arrow keys, function keys, and navigation keys immediately.

 Pros

-• βœ… Mechanical feel is clearer than cheap membranes
+• βœ… More defined feel than many cheap membrane keyboards.

 Cons